fritzwill/numerical-methods/README.md

-# Scripts to solve Initital Value Problems using NUmerical Analysis
+# Scripts to solve Initital Value Problems Using Numerical Analysis

 **Note: Each script contains an example IVP to solve for but the scripts can be edited to solve other IVPs**